Dear Schulich Faculty and Staff,

 Breakout Space: Schulich’s breakout rooms are available for use.
 If you would like to book breakout space for your course, please contact your course support person.

 Guest Speakers: Review the Live Streaming and Recording In-Person Classes guide on how to have a guest speaker attend your class online.

 Classroom IT Support: below is a summary of some key information:

 Room Access with YU Cards: Rooms in Schulich that previously required access via a white HID card have been replaced and now require access to be programmed to an employee YU Card.
 YU Cards can be obtained from the YU Card Office (https://www.yorku.ca/yucard/).
 Schulich can no longer provide one-off access to rooms.
 Access requests must be made through area administrative staff (for instructors and faculty) or through your operations manager (for staff).
-We strongly encourage instructors teaching in fall to request a YU Card and Doorcard access—as needed—as soon as possible to ensure timely access.
+We strongly encourage instructors teaching this summer to request a YU Card and Doorcard access—as needed—as soon as possible to ensure timely access.

 Instructors teaching in one-year masters programs should direct their questions first to their program directors.
 Program directors will be in touch with instructors if they haven’t already to set up a time to discuss program-specific plans.
 Instructors teaching in other programs can direct their questions to the relevant area coordinators.

 Associate Dean Academic